top of page

 How to Freeze Blackberries

 Blackberries are a plentiful crop in the summer.
-They are not one I (Marie) have historically appreciated fully.
+They are not one I have historically appreciated fully.
 The area I grew up had them everywhere.
 They were small berries with large thorns and plenty of spiders residing on them.
 Keeping those monstrous bushes under control was a large portion of yard work in Western Washington.
 My husband was gradually able to warm me up to the idea of purposefully planting them on my property.
 He seduced me with thornless canes and bushes that promised ginormous berries.

 Now my love of blackberries rivals that of my love of raspberries.
 Which is saying something.
 My biggest problem with blackberries now is that I can never get enough to can in any great quantity due to my little healthy eaters at home.
 I have found if I freeze blackberries a few at a time I eventually have enough to preserve.
 Freezing blackberries is so easy and maintains their fresh flavor.

 Frozen blackberries have a variety of uses including canning, baking, smoothies, and even eating plain.
-Just look at Emmaline not placing the blackberries into the bowl.
-I have proof EVERYONE eats my berries.

 It is super simple to freeze blackberries so you can have them long-term.
 Let’s get started and I’ll show you how.